All too often, I have witnessed new website owners asking “what these links are for” and more importantly, “how can their website get these”.

 - Make sure to use your site’s ALT tags properly.
 They are used for screen readers for the visually impaired and NOT for keyword stuffing!

-I truly hope this works, however … time will tell.
+I truly hope this works, however … only time will tell.

 Comments would be greatly appreciated.
 If you found this helpful, please do share this post with your friends.